“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “All that on top of how… some part of me maybe knew, but didn’t want to acknowledge, how you weren’t his.
 And felt guilty about it.
 Like I was taking advantage of a good man.”

-Celia: Celia wants to interrupt her mom at several points, but this is the most she has spoken about her father in some time.
+Celia: Celia wants to interrupt her mom at several points.
+But this is the most she has spoken about her father in some time.
 She presses her lips together to keep from jumping in, eyes on her mother’s leg where her hands still work across the muscles.
-She has no idea what she’s doing, but there are spots that feel more firm than others and coalesce into knobs of tautness, so that’s where her fingers move.
+She has no idea what she’s doing.
+There are spots that feel more firm than others and coalesce into knobs of tautness, so that’s where her fingers move.
 She keeps kneading when she finally speaks up.

 “When you say Grandfather… you mean the man who bought me Sugar Cube?”